Easy Turkey Chili with Peppers, Mushrooms, and Olives

 - For serving: sour cream, grated cheese, other toppings, as desired

-- Heat 2 tsp. olive oil in a non-stick pan and saute the chopped onion and green pepper until they’re soft and starting to brown; then add the minced garlic, chili powder, ground Ancho chiles, Mexican Oregano, cumin, and Spike Seasoning and saute about 2 minutes more.
+- Heat 2 tsp. olive oil in a non-stick pan and saute the chopped onion and green pepper until they’re soft and starting to brown; then add the minced garlic, chili powder, ground Ancho chile (affiliate link), Mexican Oregano (affiliate link), cumin (affiliate link), and Spike Seasoning (affiliate link) and saute about 2 minutes more.
 Add the onion mixture to the soup pot.

 - Add 2 tsp. more olive oil to the same pan and saute the mushrooms until they give up their liquid, liquid is evaporated, and mushrooms are lightly browned.
 Add mushrooms to the soup pot.